gwestredhat/openshift-ansible-contrib/README.md

-# RedHat Openshift Origin cluster on Azure
+# RedHat Openshift Enterprise cluster on Azure

 When creating the RedHat Openshift Origin cluster on Azure, you will need a SSH RSA key for access.